If you're planning on cooking outdoors, do it somewhere with style.

 Loch Lomond, Scotland

-You may not find Nessy but you will find the UK’s largest freshwater loch measuring 23 miles long and up to 4 miles wide.
+You may not find Nessy but you will find the UK’s largest freshwater lake measuring 23 miles (37km) long and up to 4 miles (6.5km) wide.
 This historic loch is interspersed with picturesque islands and flanked by tree-lined beaches and steep mountain faces.
-Wherever you look around the loch there are magnificent views in every direction.
+Wherever you look there are magnificent views in every direction.